Courses

 As far as cloud storage goes, there’s little to complain about with Microsoft OneDrive.
 The price is reasonable, the performance is impressive, and the ease of using Microsoft apps makes it an attractive choice.

 When it comes to finding a space to store your files, sync, collaborate and share, OneDrive hangs with the best of them.
-It’s an ideal option for students, professionals and business users.
+It’s one of the most eco-friendly cloud solutions making it an sustainable option for students, professionals and business users.

 Privacy and customer support are the two areas that make us consider looking elsewhere.
 If you want only the best privacy for your files, OneDrive isn’t for you; you should instead check out pCloud, Sync.com, Icedrive or MEGA, all which rank about OneDrive in our best cloud storage article